What is measured?

 Ensemble-averaged statistical relevance

-Since the measurement probes millions of particles within the illuminated volume.
+SAXS probes millions of particles within the illuminated volume, ensuring ensemble-averaged statistical relevance.

 02